 Here I Am is a powerful autobiographical performance engaging the continuing legacy of slavery in American life, and offering a deeply personal window into the multifaceted history of an institution that benefited from slavery.
 Mélisande Short-Colomb, a native of New Orleans, began her studies at Georgetown in 2017 at the age of 63.

 Colomb is a direct descendant of Abraham Mahoney and Mary Ellen Queen, who were among the 272 slaves owned and sold by the Maryland Jesuits in 1838 to help keep Georgetown afloat.
 Here I Am explores her loving and complicated relationship with the institution that enslaved her ancestors, while challenging audiences to consider the future of racial justice in America.
-Colomb will be joined on stage by acclaimed transatlantic vocalist and songwriter Somi, who is creating an original vocal music score.
+Colomb will be joined on stage by acclaimed transatlantic vocalist, songwriter, and Grammy-nominated recording artist Somi, who is creating an original vocal music score.